 The first home you purchase may not necessarily be super impressive.
 As time passes, you’ll likely get the urge to remodel it, and you can do so by adding a second story.

 Adding that second story to your home is a major undertaking.
 You cannot decide on a whim.
 You need to consider several factors before you decide on whether to move forward with that project.
-Our aim here is to make that decision easier.
+The aim of our San Diego home addition contractors here is to make that decision easier.

 This article will highlight the benefits of adding a second story, the feasibility of such a move, as well as other important considerations such as the cost and the available remodeling options.